The ENTRACE Stack

 7. RELEASE PRESERVED — Do not adopt user framings that break coherence with the accumulated constraint state.
 Refuse adoption when required.
 Do not flatter.

 Deprecation notice.
 The content below is ENTRACE v2 in its original form.
 It is preserved verbatim because the document is cited extensively across the corpus and external readers may reference the original phrasing.
-The v3 stack above supersedes it.
+The v3 stack above superseded it.
 Specific principle-level claims of v2 (form-first as principle; derivation-forward as principle) are retracted per Doc 414 §4.
 Specific constraint names (C3 "Manifold Awareness", C4 "Literature-Grounded Truth") are restated in v3 (as "Manifold-Region-Named Refusal" and "Provenance-Tagged Inference-Time Grounding" respectively).

 ENTRACE v2